 Bridging the generation gap

-Raytheon is arming the F-35 with advanced tech and modernizing 4th-gen fighter aircraft
+Raytheon is arming the F-35 and modernizing 4th-gen fighters

 Jim "Meegs" Meger was in the cockpit of an A-10 Warthog, closing in on Pristina, Kosovo, when a burst of high-pitched noise hit his ear.